SogoTrade rating

 SogoTrade Customer Rating

-There is a live chat tool on the site (find ‘Live Help’ at the top).
-We got replies this way, so chat may be more reliable.
+There is a live chat widget on the SogoTrade site that is available during company hours.
+We did receive a response through chat, so that channel may be the more dependable one.
 There is also an email form on the Contact page.

 SogoTrade Asset Management